fredrivett/learningtolaunch/slides.md

 class: center, middle

-### And if you do launch and it's not a breakaway viral success...
+### And if you do launch and it's not a breakaway viral success... 😱

 .max-size-image[![Product Hunt launch tweet](assets/images/producthunttweet.png)]

 ---

-# Rounding up
+# Thank you 🙏

 --

-- Twitter: @fredrivett [DM's open]
+🐦 Twitter: @fredrivett [DM's open]

 --

-- The Dot: thedot.news [early access program coming next couple weeks]
+⚫️ The Dot: thedot.news [early access coming next couple weeks]

 --

-- read the book for free at: LearningToLaunch.co
+📙 read the book for free at: [LearningToLaunch.co](https://learningtolaunch.co)

 --

-- Get these slides [AT THIS PLACE]
+🖥 Get these slides [AT THIS PLACE]

----

-class: center, middle

-# Thank you 🙏
+--

+### Further reading 📚

+--

+- The Power of Habit by Charles Duhigg

+???

+- Goes into how a habit is formed, how to break bad ones, how to replace with good ones

+--

+- Hooked by Nir Eyal (w/ Ryan Hoover)

+???

+- More focussed on creating habits in products, and the 4 stages of a habit (Trigger, Action, Variable Reward, Investment)

+--

+- The Lean Startup by Eric Ries

+???

+The Startup Bible